rmellis/BlueMap-Essentials/README.md

 This fork has been stripped of all the home functions and had its warp portal image replaced with the image seen below.

 <img alt="YAP" src="https://i.imgur.com/iXgkZNB.png">

+If you are migrating from the origional resource by pop4959 you need to remove your "markers.json" This file is located in "ServerMainDirectory/BlueMap/web/data"